Hosting a Meetup

 - Avoid holidays and weekends

-Like anything worth doing, meetups take time, patience, and consistency.
+Like basically anything worth doing, meetups take time, patience, and consistency.
 Come prepared to engage with people and have a good time.
 The more often you can meet the stronger the community can become, so schedule meetups regularly.

 Here are a few tips and tricks to consider with hosting a meetup.
 You don’t have to have all these things at your first meeting, but try adding them in as you go.